-RESPECT & TOLERANCE The coach must clearly oppose any kind of racism or discrimination.
-He/She must treat each of his players with respect and offer inclusive training that is open to everyone who enjoys sport.
+clearly oppose any kind of racism or discrimination. offer inclusive training that is fairness and justice, which defines Clean/Fair Play as following the rules and includes the overall behavior and appear-

-S/he needs a certain awareness of fairness and justice, which defines Clean/Fair Play as an attitude that goes beyond following the rules and includes the overall behavior and appearance, and respectful interaction.
-PATIENCE FLEXIBILITY
+PATIENCE

 PEACEFUL

 Social Skills

 Social skills will help a coach relate to, have compassion for, and connect with the children he/ she is working with.
 He/she should know their background, school and family situations to understand their personal situation and react accordingly.